FOURM-LAB/DCA/README.md

 ## How to use the code

 ## Reference
-If you find this paper or code helpful, please cite this paper:
+If you find this paper or code helpful, please cite this paper:<br/>
 &nbsp;&nbsp;@ inproceedings{liang2020imporved,
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; title={Improved Trainable Calibration Method for Neural Networks on Medical Imaging Classification},
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; author={Liang, Gongbo and Zhang, Yu and Wang, Xiaoqin and Jacobs, Nathan},